snowplow/documentation/docs/collecting-data/code-generation/commands/index.md

 ### `snowtype patch`

-Adds new Data Structures and Event Specifications in the `snowtype.config.json` file without needing to modify the file by hand.
+Adds new Data Structures and Event Specifications in the `snowtype.config.json`, `snowtype.config.js`, or `snowtype.config.ts` file without needing to modify the file by hand.

 **Options**
  - `-e, --eventSpecificationIds` Event Specification ID/s.